Evidence Rating: Promising | One study

 According to estimates from DATCAP, the Amity TC program cost $8.57 per day per participant and the Vista aftercare program cost $16.26 per day per participant.
 The results from the CEA found that the intent-to-treatment group cost an average of $4,122 and had 36 percent less incarceration time (51.48 fewer incarceration days) than the average control group member, which translates into a cost of $80 per avoided incarceration day.
 Incarcerated persons who just completed the Amity TC (but no aftercare program) cost an average of $2,708, and generated 17 percent less incarceration time (23.9 fewer incarceration days) than the average control group member, which translates into a cost of $133 per avoided incarceration day, the highest cost savings of any other group.
 Finally, for incarcerated persons who completed both Amity TC and the Vista aftercare program, the average cost of treatment was $4,277, and led to 84 fewer incarceration days compared to the average control group member.
 According to the results, with the in-prison TC program already in place, the cost of avoiding an additional incarceration day through the aftercare component was $51.

-Therefore, the CEA found that for about $80 per day per person, the California Department of Corrections could reduce reincarceration rates for substance abusers.
+Therefore, the CEA found that for about $80 per day per person, the California Department of Corrections could reduce reincarceration rates for those who abuse substances.
 This translates to an additional investment of about $20 per day over the daily cost of housing an incarcerated person (McCollister et al. 2003).

 Subgroup Analysis